MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-error-codes.md

 ### 0xC004F06C The request timestamp is invalid

-When you encounter this issue, an error message appears that says, "he Software Protection Service reported that the computer could not be activated.
+When you encounter this issue, an error message appears that says, "The Software Protection Service reported that the computer couldn't be activated.
 The Key Management Service (KMS) determined that the request timestamp is invalid."

 #### 0xC004F06C cause